BahareDev/FlightInfo_Filter/README.md

 **Solution:**
 We created a `filters` object that gathers all the current filter states and sends them once to the data fetching function.
 This made the filtering flexible and scalable for adding new filters.
+We ensured each filter change triggers a controlled, debounced fetch via `useEffect`, maintaining clean separation between UI state and fetched data state.

 ```javascript
 const filters = {};